reallyfancy/reallyfancy.github.io/README.md

 ## Work

 This is a small selection of projects from the last few years.
 I've worked on a lot of things!
-Contact me for more details or full career history.
+Contact me for more details or see [my LinkedIn profile](https://www.linkedin.com/in/kerryturner) profile for my career history.

 ### Games